 • Westinghouse

-• Find the Interactive TV Service option in your TV’s Settings
+1. Find the Interactive TV Service option in your TV’s Settings.
+Some require you to first navigate to System Preferences or Initial Setup under Settings.

-• Enable the Limit Ad Tracking option from the Privacy
+2. Enable the Limit Ad Tracking option from the Privacy or disable Samba Interactive TV.

 3. Disable Cameras and Microphones

-Another way to get rid of harmful spying from your Smart TVs is by disabling the microphone and camera arrays.
-This helps you remove your TV's voice and video tracking capabilities and keep your sensitive information safe.
+Another way to get rid of harmful spying from your smart TVs is by switching off the microphone and camera arrays.
+This helps you block your TV's voice and video tracking capabilities and keep your sensitive information safe.

-• Now, go to All Settings, scroll down and click on the General
+2. Now, go to All Settings, scroll down and click on the General.

-• Find User Agreements (which might be located in the About this TV tab) and disable the Voice Information
+3. Find User Agreements (which might be located in the About this TV tab) and disable the Voice Information.

-Note: A few LG TV models have retractable cameras which can be pushed down physically to prevent them from spying on you.
-However, if you have an external Smart TV camera, you can simply leave it unplugged.
+Pro tip.
+A few LG TV models have retractable cameras which can be pushed down physically to prevent them from spying on you.
+However, if you have an external smart TV camera, you can simply leave it unplugged.

 Sony and Vizio don’t offer TV options that come with built-in microphones or cameras.
 However, there are external cameras available on the market.
 So, if you have one, leave the device unplugged.